 Stress is a common experience among many individuals.
 In many cases, stress is seen as bad or something to avoid, but at other times, stress can be helpful.
 Stress can impact an individual’s physical and mental health, even if an individual is unaware of how stress is impacting them.
 Many times people confuse symptoms of stress to be the symptoms of another illness, but in reality, are linked to high levels of stress.
 It is important to note that although stress is a common experience, it can be the case that stress can be overwhelming.
 Learning ways to cope with stress in a healthy manner, as well as knowing when to ask for help from a mental health professional is key to not letting stress negatively impact an individual’s life.

 What is Stress

 Stress is how the brain and body respond to any demand or threat.
 The stress response is the body’s way of protecting people.
 In short bursts, stress can be positive, such as when it helps you avoid danger or meet a deadline.
 But when stress lasts for a long time, it may harm your health.
 When an individual senses danger the body’s automatic process, known as “fight-or-flight” kicks in, and is also known as the “stress response.”

 When an individual feels threatened, the nervous system responds by releasing a flood of stress hormones, including adrenaline and cortisol, which rouse the body for emergency action.
-The heart consequently pounds faster, the muscles tighten, blood pressure rises, breath quickens, and the senses become sharper.
+The heart consequently pounds faster, the muscles tighten, blood pressure rises, the breath quickens, and the senses become sharper.

 Stress can be caused by various situations and pressures, which are also known as stressors.
 Stress can also be caused by internal factors or self-generated.
 What is considered stressful is very dependent on the individual themselves and how they cope with symptoms of stress.
 Below is a list of possible causes of stress (HelpGuide, 2019):

 Common external causes of stress include: